ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C06_Custom_Types_Enums.md

 ## Type Safe Dates

-This example uses data classes, Enums, and type safety principles.
+This example uses data classes, `Enum`s, and type safety principles.
 It models calendar dates in such a way that:

 - Every Date object is guaranteed valid at construction